Aseman-Land/QtAseman/README.md

 var text = Tools.readText("/home/bardia/file.txt");
 ```

-There is also a `Process` component that run processes or a greate back handler component which name is `BackHandler`.
+There is also a `Process` component that run processes or a great back handler component which name is `BackHandler`.

 #### BackHandler